friedkeenan/nxpy/cpython/Doc/library/dis.rst

    Pushes a try block from a try-finally or try-except clause onto the block stack.  *delta* points to the finally block or the first except block.

+.. opcode:: CALL_FINALLY (delta)

+   Pushes the address of the next instruction onto the stack and increments bytecode counter by *delta*.
+Used for calling the finally block as a "subroutine".

+   .. versionadded:: 3.8

 .. opcode:: LOAD_FAST (var_num)